Disney comics: Four Color

 When Walt Disney's Comics and Stories launched in 1940 as a partnership between Dell Comics and Western Publishing, the comic only reprinted existing Mickey Mouse, Donald Duck and Silly Symphony comic strips, rather than creating original stories specifically for the comic book form.
 This was common for comic books at the time.

 Dell also had an anthology series, Four Color, which started in 1939 as a series of "one-shot" specials, each focused on a particular character.
 In the early days, Four Color mostly featured comic strip reprints of Dick Tracy, Little Orphan Annie, Terry and the Pirates and others.
 The first series included two issues of Disney comic strips -- Donald Duck strips were reprinted in issue #4 (Feb 1940), and Gottfredson's Mickey Mouse serial Mickey Mouse Outwits the Phantom Blot was colored, reformatted into comic form and released as issue #16 (1941).

 In 1941, Four Color published the two earliest Disney comic book stories, based on new Disney films.
 Issue #13 featured an adaptation of The Reluctant Dragon, and a Dumbo adaptation was the focus of issue #17.
 Both of these stories were assembled by using a film-editing machine called the Moviola, and having artist Irving Tripp trace the actual frames of the film to make up each panel.
 Each issue also had additional short back-up features—the Reluctant Dragon issue included comic adaptations of the 1941 shorts Old MacDonald Duck and Goofy's How to Ride a Horse, and Dumbo of the Circus had an illustrated text adaptation of the Donald Duck short The Village Smithy, as well as some filler comic strips from Silly Symphony and Mickey Mouse.

 The next story specifically created for Disney comic books was Pluto Saves the Ship, published in Dell Comics' Large Feature Comics #7 in July 1942.
-The story was written by Disney animators Carl Barks, Jack Hannah and Nick George; it was Barks' first comic book work.
+The story was written by Disney animators Carl Barks, Jack Hannah and Nick George; it was Barks's first comic book work.

 Four Color relaunched with a new numbering system in 1942, and in October, Dell published "Donald Duck Finds Pirate Gold" as issue #9 of the second series.
 This 64-page story was the first Donald Duck story drawn (but not yet written) by Barks.

 Four Color went on to produce more than 1,000 issues from 1942 to 1962, and the major ongoing Disney comics series were all launched as individual issues of the Four Color series.
 "Donald Duck Finds Pirate Gold" eventually became the first Donald Duck comic, Mickey Mouse began as issue #27 (1943), and the first Uncle Scrooge comic was issue #386 (March 1952).
 Scamp also began as a Four Color one-shot with issue #703 (May 1956), which turned into a series in 1958.
 When they each "graduated" to their own comic books, Dell continued their numbering as if they had been part of a series all along.

 There were many other Disney characters featured in issues of Four Color.
 This list shows the first issue for each character: